-In regards to state-to-state 1031 exchanges, most states with income taxes allow taxpayers to exchange property in that state, purchase replacement property in a non-income tax state—and defer the state income tax.
-If the investor later sells the replacement property, the sale of the property will not be subject to the income tax of the state the property was originally sold in as long as the taxpayer is not a resident of that state.
+In regards to state-to-state 1031 exchanges, most states with income taxes follow the federal tax code and allow taxpayers to exchange property in that state, purchase replacement property in a non-income tax state—and defer the state income tax.
+However, there are a few exceptions and rules to be mindful of.

 What rules do I need to be aware of?

 “Claw-back” provisions are an example of an exception to the scenario described above.
 In states with claw-back provisions, if the replacement property is later sold in a taxable sale—the original state it was exchanged out of, as well as the state it was sold in, will collect taxes on the sale.